gitpod-io/gitpod-gke-guide/README.md

 - [Jaeger operator](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger-operator) - and Jaeger deployment for gitpod distributed tracing.
 - [gitpod.io](https://github.com/gitpod-io/gitpod) deployment.

-## Common errors running make install
+### Common errors running make install

 - Insufficient regional quota to satisfy request

-  Depending on the size of the configured `disks size` and `machine-type`, you need to request an [increase in the service quota](https://console.cloud.google.com/iam-admin/quotas?usage=USED)
+  Depending on the size of the configured `disks size` and `machine-type`, it may be necessary to request an [increase in the service quota](https://console.cloud.google.com/iam-admin/quotas?usage=USED)

   [!["GCP project Quota"](./images/quota.png)](https://console.cloud.google.com/iam-admin/quotas?usage=USED)